noelogbuagu/Data_Science_Portfolio/3_Air_Quality_In_Lagos/README.md

+#  Air Quality In Lagos

-#  Project Overview
+## Overview

-    This project examines air quality data from Nairobi, Lagos, and Dar es Salaam.
+    This project examines air quality data from Victoria Island, Lagos.
 Then a time series model will be built to predict PM 2.5 readings throughout the day.

     Focus Points:

-    1. querying a MongoDB database.
+    1. Querying a MongoDB database.
-    2. preparing time series data for analysis.
+    2. Processing time series data for analysis.
+    3. Exploring time series data
-    3. building an autoregression model.
+    3. Building an autoregression model.
-    4. model improvement through hyperparameter tuning.
+    4. Model improvement through hyperparameter tuning.

+## .zip* file

+    The compressed file contains all the air quality data from January to December 2018.
+The original source of the data is [openAfrica](https://africaopendata.org/dataset/sensorsafrica-airquality-archive-victoria-island-lagos).
+The data was imported into a mongoDB database and then queried.

+## Notebook

+    The jupyter notebook contains all the code used to execute the entire project.